Cusur2k18/XMLtoDiploma/README.md

 Due to the problems of the production build, will be better if we could ship the canvg library but pre compiled.
 This repo will contain that simple logic

 ##### [Canvg pre-compiled](https://github.com/CrystalStream/canvg)

+We also need to make some improvments to the app, like not rendering the svg react component, instead just put some text in the images with canvas.
+See: [Insert text into images with canvas](https://stackoverflow.com/questions/41116851/how-to-add-text-on-image-using-javascript-and-canvas)